samuel-jimenez/GramEditor/docs/src/configuring-tehanu.md

 ## Tasks

-- Description: Configuration for tasks that can be run within Tehanu
+- Description: Configuration for tasks that can be run within Gram
 - Setting: `tasks`
 - Default: